Microchimerism

 Microchimerism is the presence of a small number of cells in an individual that have originated from another individual and are therefore genetically distinct.
 This phenomenon may be related to certain types of autoimmune diseases although the responsible mechanisms are unclear.
 The term comes from the prefix "micro" + "chimerism" based on the hybrid Chimera of Greek mythology.
+The concept was first discovered in the 1960s with the term gaining usage in the 1970s.

 Types

 Human

-In humans (and perhaps in all placentals), the most common form is fetomaternal microchimerism (also known as fetal cell microchimerism or fetal chimerism) whereby cells from a fetus pass through the placenta and establish cell lineages within the mother.
+In humans (and perhaps in all placental mammals), the most common form is fetomaternal microchimerism (also known as fetal cell microchimerism or fetal chimerism) whereby cells from a fetus pass through the placenta and establish cell lineages within the mother.
 Fetal cells have been documented to persist and multiply in the mother for several decades.
 The exact phenotype of these cells is unknown, although several different cell types have been identified, such as various immune lineages, mesenchymal stem cells, and placental-derived cells.
 A 2012 study at the Fred Hutchinson Cancer Research Center, Seattle, has detected cells with the Y chromosome in multiple areas of the brains of deceased women.

 Fetomaternal microchimerism occurs during pregnancy and shortly after giving birth for most women.
 However, not all women who have had children contain fetal cells.
 Studies suggest that fetomaternal microchimerism could be influenced by killer-cell immunoglobulin-like (KIR) ligands.
 Lymphocytes also influence the development of persisting fetomaternal microchimerism since natural killer cells compose about 70% of lymphocytes in the first trimester of pregnancy.
 KIR patterns on maternal natural killer cells of the mother and KIR ligands on the fetal cells could have an effect on fetomaternal microchimerism.
 In one study, mothers with KIR2DS1 exhibited higher levels of fetomaternal microchimerism compared to mothers who were negative for this activating KIR.

 The potential health consequences of these cells are unknown.
 One hypothesis is that these fetal cells might trigger a graft-versus-host reaction leading to autoimmune disease.
 This offers a potential explanation for why many autoimmune diseases are more prevalent in middle-aged women.
-Another hypothesis is that fetal cells home to injured or diseased maternal tissue where they act as stem cells and participate in repair.
+Another hypothesis is that fetal cells come to injured or diseased maternal tissue where they act as stem cells and participate in repair.
 It is also possible that the fetal cells are merely innocent bystanders and have no effect on maternal health.

 After giving birth, about 50–75% of women carry fetal immune cell lines.
 Maternal immune cells are also found in the offspring yielding in maternal→fetal microchimerism, though this phenomenon is about half as frequent as the former.

 Microchimerism had also been shown to exist after blood transfusions to a severely immunocompromised population of patients who suffered trauma.

-Other possible sources of microchimerism include gestation, an individual's older sibling, twin sibling, or vanished twin, with the cells being received in utero.
+Other possible sources of microchimerism include gestation, an individual's older sibling, twin sibling, or vanishing twin, with the cells being received in utero.
 Fetal-maternal microchimerism is especially prevalent after abortion or miscarriage.